Phyllanthus emblica: Chemical constituents

 The fruits contain high amounts of ascorbic acid (vitamin C), and have a bitter taste that may derive from a high density of ellagitannins, such as emblicanin A (37%), emblicanin B (33%), punigluconin (12%), and pedunculagin (14%).
-Amla also contains punicafolin and phyllanemblinin A, phyllanemblin other polyphenols, such as flavonoids, kaempferol, ellagic acid, and gallic acid.
+Emblic also contains punicafolin and phyllanemblinin A, phyllanemblin other polyphenols, such as flavonoids, kaempferol, ellagic acid, and gallic acid.

 Uses

 Ripening in autumn, the berries are harvested by hand after climbing to upper branches bearing the fruits.
-The taste of Indian Gooseberry is sour, bitter and astringent, and it is quite fibrous.
+The taste is sour, bitter and astringent, and it is quite fibrous.

 Culinary

-The amla fruit may be eaten raw or cooked, and in South Asia, the fruit is often pickled with salt, oil, and spices.
+The emblic fruit may be eaten raw or cooked, and in South Asia, the fruit is often pickled with salt, oil, and spices.
 It is used as an ingredient in dishes including dal (a lentil preparation), and is also made into amle ka murabbah, a sweet dish made by soaking the berries in sugar syrup until they are candied.
 It is traditionally consumed after meals.

 In the Batak area of Sumatra, Indonesia, the inner bark is used to impart an astringent, bitter taste to the broth of a traditional fish soup known as holat.